Robotic Sorting Systems: Robot Management and Layout Design Optimization: Conclusion

 \section{Conclusion}

-This study conducts a comprehensive analysis of the RSS in modern warehouses, encompassing the underlying robot traffic management, efficiency analysis, as well as the cost composition and layout design of the system.
-By incorporating the throughput estimation, this research sheds light on the prediction of performance and resource allocation in modern warehouses or factories that utilize numerous robots, promoting the ongoing development of automation in logistics industry.
+This study conducts a comprehensive analysis of RSS in modern warehouses, encompassing robot traffic management, system efficiency, and the cost composition and layout design of the system.
+By incorporating throughput estimation, this research provides guidance for performance prediction and resource allocation in modern warehouses or factories that utilize numerous robots, promoting the ongoing development of automation in the logistics industry.

 In the operations stage, efficient robot scheduling emerges as a crucial element for unlocking the business value of RSS.
-We propose an innovate RC-S scheme, which serves as an framework for managing a considerable number of robots simultaneously and efficiently.
-We provide a detailed description of the composition of phases and the method for setting parameters in RC-S. Additionally, we present a mathematical programming model FPA to minimize the travel costs at each cycle, and a heuristic algorithm as online solver.
-Subsequently, a theoretical analysis of the efficiency of RC-S is conducted, exploring the impact of various system configurations on throughput.
-In the validation section, we first compare our proposed traffic management framework with other common framework based on A*.
-The simulation results indicate that our control method achieves a high level of performance and computational efficiency.
+We propose an innovative RC-S scheme, which serves as a framework for managing a large number of robots simultaneously and efficiently.
+We provide a detailed description of the phase structure and the parameter-setting method in RC-S. Additionally, we present a mathematical programming model, FPA, to minimize the travel cost at each cycle, and a heuristic algorithm as an online solver.
+We then conduct a theoretical analysis of the efficiency of RC-S, exploring the impact of various system configurations on throughput.
+In the validation section, we first compare our proposed traffic management framework with the classical cooperative A* algorithm.
+The simulation results indicate that our control method achieves a higher level of performance and computational efficiency.
 Furthermore, we validate the throughput estimation formula.
-Results show that the analytical model fits the real traffic of robots well.
+The results show that queueing models can produce significant errors in some scenarios, whereas our model fits the real traffic flows of robots more precisely.